Siege of Derry: Interlude

 Later generations have sometimes seen the shutting of the gates by the apprentices as the start of the siege.
 In reality, six peaceful months passed between the apprentices' action (7 December) and the start of the siege (18 June 1689).
 In a similar way Robert Lundy's blunders, flight, and supposed treachery (see further down) are often telescoped into the days of the apprentices' action, while in reality, they fell into the lead-up to the siege in June 1689.

 On 9 December Philips came into town.
 As he had been governor of Derry and Fort Culmore under Charles I, the citizens gave him the keys and accepted him as de facto governor.
 When Tyrconnell heard that MacDonnell had been kept out of Derry, he stopped Mountjoy on his march to Dublin and sent him back.
 On 21 December Mountjoy reached Derry.
 He struck a deal with the city, according to which two of his companies, consisting entirely of Protestants, would be allowed into town.
 The one was commanded by Lieutenant-Colonel Robert Lundy, the other by Captain William Stewart.

-Mountjoy appointed Lundy governor of the town in stead of Philips.
+Mountjoy appointed Lundy governor of the town instead of Philips.
 On 20 February the inhabitants sided with William by proclaiming him king of England.
 Lundy had the walls and the gates repaired, refitted gun carriages and musket stocks, removed buildings and other obstacles that might provide cover to besiegers from before the walls, purchased powder, cannonballs and matchlocks.

 Tyrconnell upscaled his efforts to bring Ulster back under control, and on 8 March he sent Lieutenant-General Richard Hamilton with an army of 2500 from Drogheda into Ulster.
 On 14 March Hamilton defeated the Protestant Army of the North at the Break of Dromore in County Down.